 I want to get my CCR way back into the cave.
 I want to swat the cobwebs off my scooters.

-I want to go out to the ocean and do some deep, wall dives on trimix.
-I want to push my personal limits as a diver.
-I want to make sure that my abilities to do things well-beyond what I’m teaching others to do stays sharp and fresh.
-And fun.
 Hell… I want to go out to the ocean with a single AL80 on my back, putter around watching secretary bennies, and be back on the boat with 500psi.
-I want to just be a diver.